GRPO-LEAD: A Difficulty-Aware Reinforcement Learning Approach for Concise Mathematical Reasoning in Language Models: Experimental Setup

 \subsection{Model Variants and Fine-Tuning Stages}

 \paragraph{7B Model Experiments} Starting from the DeepSeek-R1 Distilled 7B Qwen-Math checkpoint, we first apply standard GRPO on the 9k questions, producing a baseline.
-Then, we train 3 more models from the DeepSeek-R1 Distilled 7B Qwen-Math checkpoint, adding one more of the following components subsequently: (i) Length Reward only, (ii) Length Reward + Advantage Reweighting, (iii) Length Reward + Advantage Reweighting + Explicit Penalty.
+Then, we train three more models from the DeepSeek-R1 Distilled 7B Qwen-Math checkpoint, adding one more of the following components subsequently: (i) Length Reward only, (ii) Length Reward + Advantage Reweighting, (iii) Length Reward + Advantage Reweighting + Explicit Penalty.
 We train for approximately 200 steps and select the top-performing checkpoints based on validation results.
 At test time, we limit the generation length to 8k for all 7B models, matching the training length limit.

 \paragraph{14B Model Experiments} We extend the above procedure to the DeepSeek-R1 Distilled 14B Qwen checkpoint across multiple stages.
 In \textbf{Stage~1}, we train for 100 steps using all \textsc{GRPO-LEAD} components on the filtered 9k-question dataset.
-To evaluate the benefit of supervised fine-tuning (SFT), we first fine-tune the model on a curated set of 13k math problems, then apply GRPO.
-This SFT stage significantly improves the model’s reasoning quality, even though it tends to increase the output length and caused some format error.
+To enhance the model's base capability, we first fine-tune the model on a curated set of 13k math problems with supervised fine-tuning (SFT), then conduct the RL phase.
+This SFT stage significantly improves the model’s reasoning quality, even though it tends to increase the output length and caused some format errors.

-The supervised fine-tuning data consists of all problems in the \textsc{DeepScaler} dataset with difficulty greater than 1.
-To construct high-quality reasoning traces for SFT, we use the QWQ-32B model\cite{qwq32b} to generate step-by-step solutions.
+The SFT data consists of all problems in the \textsc{DeepScaler} dataset with difficulty greater than 1.
+To construct high-quality reasoning traces for SFT, we use the QWQ-32B model~\cite{qwq32b} to generate step-by-step solutions.

-After observing that some questions remain low correctness, we further fine-tune for \textbf{Stage~2} with an additional 100 steps, focusing on these underperformed problems.
-Lastly, in \textbf{Stage~3}, we address repetitive output patterns by removing the length penalty and introducing a negative reward ($-1.5$) for repeated $n$-grams.
-We continue training for 140 more steps, yielding the final model checkpoint.
-At test time, we limit the generation length to 14k for all 14B models, in accordance with our training settings and also to better evaluate the models' performance in a low-budget scenario.
+After observing that some questions remain low correctness, we further fine-tune for \textbf{Stage~2} to focus on those underperformed problems.
+We also address the repetitive output patterns by removing the length penalty and introducing a negative reward ($-1.5$) for repeated $n$-grams.
+We continue training for 240 more steps (100 steps with initial settings and 140 more steps with repetition penalty), yielding the final model checkpoint.
+At test time, we limit the generation length to 14k for all 14B models, in accordance with our training settings and also to better compare the models' performance in a low-budget scenario.